tomduck/pandoc-fignos/README.md

 *pandoc-fignos* is a [pandoc] filter for numbering figures and figure references in processed markdown documents.
 A cross-referencing syntax is added to markdown for this purpose.

-Demonstration: Processing [demo.md] with `pandoc --filter pandoc-fignos` gives numbered figures and references in [pdf], [tex], [html], [epub], [md] and other formats.
+Demonstration: Processing [demo.md] with `pandoc --filter pandoc-fignos` gives numbered figures and references in [pdf], [tex], [html], [epub], [docx] and other formats.
 A design goal of pandoc-fignos is that all output formats should be equally supported.

 This version of pandoc-fignos was tested using pandoc 1.15 - 1.18.
 It works under linux, Mac OS X and Windows.
 Older versions and other platforms can be supported on request.
 I am pleased to receive bug reports and feature requests on the project's [Issues tracker].